COS301-SE-2024/WriteMe/apps/writeme-docs/docs/software-requirements-specification.md

     {
       "rule": "Possible typo: you should use 'an' instead of 'a' before a word starting with a vowel sound.", "replacements": ["an"],
-      "context": {"text": "This is an example sentence with a error.", "offset": 30, "length": 1}, "offset": 30,
+      "context": { "text": "This is an example sentence with a error.", "offset": 30, "length": 1 }, "offset": 30,
       "errorLength": 1
     }